-Council wishes to have representation at the WALGA Annual Local Government Week Conference each year.
+Council wishes to have representation at the WALGA Local Government Convention each year.
 It is Council's preference that this conference is attended by the President, Deputy President, CEO and one other councillor to ensure representation but limit costs to a reasonable level, however actual attendees will be determined each year.

-Councillors are encouraged to attend the WALGA Annual Local Government Week Conference at least once during their four (4) year term.
+Councillors are encouraged to attend the WALGA Local Government Convention at least once during their four (4) year term.

-Report on training
+Report on Training

 The Shire is required to produce a report detailing the training completed by Council Members during each financial year, in accordance with s.5.127 of the Act.
 And place it on the Shire's website within one month of the end of the financial year.

 Policy Review

 In accordance with s.5.128 of the Act, this policy will be provided for the Council's review following each ordinary election.
-The Shire will ensure the policy review occurs within the first six (6) months following each ordinary election.